20 Telltale Signs of a Deceptive Catfish — Spotting a catfish in the computer age!

 A catfish will never give their socials or phone number away, no matter how long you’ve known them.

-15. They’re not verified on dating sites is usually a bad sign.
+14. Not being verified on dating sites is usually a bad sign.

 Dating apps are catfishes’ turf—that’s where they often go to carry out their romantic scams.